Northwest Territories: Tourism

 During the winter, many international visitors go to Yellowknife to watch the auroras.
 Five areas managed by Parks Canada are situated within the territory: Aulavik and Tuktut Nogait National Parks are in the northern part.
 Portions of Wood Buffalo National Park are located within it, although most of it is located in neighbouring Alberta.
-Parks Canada also manages two park reserves, Nááts'ihch'oh, and Nahanni National Park Reserves.
+Parks Canada also manages three park reserves: Nááts'ihch'oh, Nahanni National Park Reserve, and Thaidene Nëné National Park Reserve.